Proxy Voting Policy

 When voting on our behalf, GESB expects its appointed investment managers to:

-• Act in the best financial interest of members.
-This means formulating voting decisions with the aim of protecting and promoting long term shareholder value
+• Act in the best financial interest of members and formulate voting decisions with the aim of protecting and promoting long-term shareholder value

-• Promote good corporate governance practices.
-A well governed company is better placed over the long term to manage material risks, such as ESG risks that affect the business
+• Promote good corporate governance practices, as a well governed company is better placed over the long term to manage material risks, such as ESG risks that affect the business

-• Encourage transparency.
-Disclosure and corporate reporting allows investors to better understand, evaluate and assess risk and the potential impact they may have on a company’s long term performance
+• Encourage transparency as disclosure and corporate reporting allow investors to better understand, evaluate and assess risk and the potential impact they may have on a company’s long-term performance

-• Have a robust and long term rationale for climate related resolutions.
-While it is important to understand the unique circumstances of each company, consideration should be given to the company’s commitment to taking action to reduce their carbon emissions, the adoption of emission reduction targets and ongoing improvements in climate related reporting
+• Have a robust and long-term rationale for climate related resolutions.
+While it is important to understand the unique circumstances of each company, consideration should be given to the company’s commitment to reducing their carbon emissions across their value chain, as well as the adoption of emission reduction targets in line with the goals of the Paris Agreement, supported by ongoing improvements in climate-related reporting

-The above principles aim to encourage consistent voting behaviours by appointed investment managers and support the ongoing improvements in ESG practices of the companies which GESB invests in.
+These principles aim to encourage consistent voting behaviours by appointed investment managers and support the ongoing improvement of ESG practices of the companies we invest in.

 2. Roles and responsibilities